andrewjhadden/MathPolicyTracker/README.md

 # Math-related Congressional Bill Tracker
-Computer Science Thesis Project (Fall 2024) Hamilton College Ally Berkowitz and Andrew Hadden
+Computer Science Thesis Project (Fall 2024) Hamilton College By Allison Berkowitz and Andrew Hadden
-Goal: To build a database and connected website to present and track all bills in congress, since the 117th congress and being continously updated, related to mathematics.
-This will be useful to Prof. Courtney Gibbons in the Mathematics Department, and congressional staff all over who care to have easy access to the progression of legislation related to mathematics.
+Project Goal: To build a database and connected website to present and track all bills in congress, since the 117th congress and being continously updated, related to mathematics.
+This will be useful to Prof. Courtney Gibbons in the Mathematics Department, and congressional staff all over who care for easy access to the progression of legislation related to mathematics.

-Specifics:
+Technologies, Key Libraries & Platforms Used:
-- Database uses MongoDB
+- Database with MongoDB
 - Database data is collected via the publicly-available Congress.gov API
-- Website and database are connected with Vercel through Github, which is serverless (we plan to write a script to get new bills collected with a new Github push, and that should update the website)
+- Website and database are connected with Vercel through Github
 - Website is built on Vercel, using React and HTML/CSS
-- The public can sign up for email alerts, run with an email API that comes with Node.js (Mailchimp)
+- Email alerts are run with an email API (Mailchimp) that comes with Node.js

+How to use...

 Code folders, in 2 parts (highlighting main features):
 1. Database: